I always wondered how damaged dreadlocked hair would become. A bunch of knots all over your head can’t be good…or can it?

 2. You’re over-maintaining your locs.

-Different dreadlocking methods (crochet, twist & rip, etc) can also have very damaging effects on the hair.
+Some dreadlocking methods (crochet, twist & rip, etc) can also have very damaging effects on the hair because if done too harshly, they can result in hair breakage.

 3. You’re excessively itching your scalp.